RESEARCH STARTER

 The US federal government is a sprawling body that consists of hundreds of agencies that collectively spend trillions of dollars every year.
 The OMB is tasked with overseeing all government spending and executing the president’s budgetary agenda.
 Essentially, the OMB acts as the enforcer of the president’s broader vision for the federal government.

-There are two major components of the OMB, including Budget Review and Management.
-The Budget Review Division (BRD) is tasked with developing and implementing the president’s budget.
-It analyzes budget data, provides support for budget decision-making and negotiations, and monitors congressional action related to appropriations and spending.
+The OMB has two major components: Budget Review and Management.
+The Budget Review Division (BRD) develops and implements the president’s budget.
+It analyzes budget data, supports budget decision-making and negotiations, and monitors congressional action related to appropriations and spending.
 The BRD also provides advice on budgetary concepts and execution.

 The management side of the OMB consists of five resource management offices (RMOs) that perform different functions.
 These RMOs include the Office of Federal Financial Management (OFFM), the Office of Federal Procurement Policy (OFPP), the Office of E-Government and Information Technology (E-Gov), the Office of Performance and Personnel Management (OPPM), and the Office of Information and Regulatory Affairs (OIRA).
-The OFFM is responsible for overseeing all the money paid to and spent by the federal government.
+The OFFM oversees all the money paid to and spent by the federal government.
 As part of its duties in this regard, the OFFM seeks to improve financial management and systems, reduce improper payments, and improve grant management.
 The OFPP is responsible for crafting the various policies and practices that government agencies rely upon to acquire goods and services.
-E-Gov is responsible for overseeing the use of any and all Internet-based technologies that individual citizens and businesses use to interact with the federal government.
+E-Gov is responsible for overseeing the use of any Internet-based technologies that individual citizens and businesses use to interact with the federal government.
 Its primary purposes are to save taxpayer dollars and streamline citizen participation.
-The OPPM is responsible for overseeing each presidential administration’s performance review process for government agencies and all of their employees.
+The OPPM oversees each presidential administration’s performance review process for government agencies and their employees.
 Its primary goal is to improve the productivity and transparency of government agencies.
-The OIRA is responsible for reviewing federal regulations, reducing the burden caused by excess paperwork, and overseeing all policies related to privacy and information quality.
+The OIRA is responsible for reviewing federal regulations, reducing the burden caused by excess paperwork, and overseeing all privacy and information quality policies.

 Bibliography